syncfusion-content/asp.netmvc-docs/aspnetmvc/UploadBox/Appearance-and-styling.md

 ## Custom CSS

-CSSclass customizes the UploadBox control’s appearance.
-Define a CSSclass as per the requirement and assign the class name to CssClass property.
+Cssclass customizes the UploadBox control’s appearance.
+Define a Cssclass as per the requirement and assign the class name to CssClass property.
 The data type is string.

 The following steps explain the configuration of CssClass property in UploadBox.